inukshuk/edtf-ruby/README.md

 EDTF-Ruby parser implements all levels and features of the EDTF specification (version September 16, 2011).
 With the following known caveats:

-* Uncertain/approximate seasons will be parsed, but the Season class does not implement attributes.
 * In the latest revision of the EDTF specification alternative versions of partial uncertain/approximate strings were introduced (with or without nested parentheses); EDTF-Ruby currently uses the version that tries to reduce